Top 20 Accounting Interview Questions and Answers

 This answer should be linked to any question on the key strengths/weaknesses of the candidate.
 So going with the flow of the above question, the candidate can also mention that people management is his or her key strength.
 Given the opportunity, he/she will be able to tackle this kind of challenge smoothly and make sure that data availability is not a hindrance.

 Question #17 – If you get this job, what will your routine day of 8 hours be like?

 I believe the accounting ERP used by your organization and Microsoft Excel will be my best friends, and I will be spending maximum time with these two applications at work.

 A routine day will invoice the following core activities:

 - Posting various journal entries in the ERP

-- Extracting/maintaining/updating different reports which are required by the management (some of these reports are list of payable amount for the next 3 working days, fund position at the end of the day, debtors aging report, etc.)
+- Extracting/maintaining/updating different reports required by the management (some of these reports are a list of payable amounts for the next three working days, fund position at the end of the day, debtors aging report, etc.)